neil-berg/portfolio/src/posts/2019-02-07-meredith-lackey.md

 `SideGallery` needs to know two values to get initialized:

 1. What is the viewport height when the app first mounts?
-2. Is the content next to `SideGallery` (i.e. height of `NavBar` + height of main content) taller or shorter than the initial viewport height?
+2. Is the content next to `SideGallery` (i.e. height of `NavBar` + height of main content) taller or shorter than the viewport height?

 If the viewport height is taller than the combined height of `NavBar` and the content beneath it, then we know that `SideGallery` should vertically span 100% of the viewport height (aka 100vh).